AU Crystals

 The largest class of minerals, built around silicon-oxygen units; includes quartz, feldspars, micas, and most of the earth's crust.

 Silicates are the dominant family of minerals on earth.
-They make up the bulk of the planet's crust and account for most of the gemstones a buyer is likely to meet.
-The defining feature is structural: every silicate is built around a basic unit of one silicon atom bonded to four oxygen atoms in a tetrahedron.
-How those tetrahedra connect (in chains, sheets, frameworks, or isolated) defines the sub-family.
+They make up roughly ninety percent of the planet's crust by volume and account for most of the gemstones a buyer is likely to meet.
+The defining feature is structural: every silicate is built around a basic unit of one silicon atom bonded to four oxygen atoms in a tetrahedron, written SiO4 with a charge of negative four.
+The tetrahedron is small (about 0.26 nanometres on a side), highly stable, and capable of bonding to itself by sharing oxygen corners with neighbouring tetrahedra.
+How those tetrahedra connect (in isolated units, in pairs, in rings, in chains, in sheets, or in three-dimensional frameworks) defines the sub-family and most of the physical properties that follow.

+A common misconception is that "silicate" is a chemistry of pure silica.
+It is not.
+Silica (SiO2, quartz) is one specific silicate.
+Most silicates are mixed compounds where silicon, oxygen, and a host of other cations (aluminium, magnesium, iron, calcium, sodium, potassium) come together in different proportions.
+Another misconception is that the family name says something about energetic properties in modern crystal practice.
+It does not, in any direct way.
 For day-to-day crystal work the silicate label is mostly useful as orientation.
-Knowing that a stone belongs to the silicates often gives a quick read on its hardness, durability, and likely behaviour around water and sunlight.
+Knowing that a stone belongs to the silicates often gives a quick read on its hardness (most silicate gems sit between 5.5 and 8), durability, and likely behaviour around water and sunlight.
 It is the family tree, not the personality.